greeniot/CC3200-Sample/README.md

 5. Read the response (will be zero if we exceeded the waiting time).
 6. Retrieve the evaluated response.

 That's it!
-Finally, we have some convenience by setting the right time in the beginning.
-The only thing that's still missing for our tutorial is to read out the random number and show the number by blinking.
+Finally, the correct current time is conveniently set automatically in the beginning.
+The only thing that's still missing for our tutorial is to read out the random number we receive in response to our secure HTTP request and show the number by blinking an LED.

 ### Reading the Content

 To read the content we only need to supply another argument to our HTTP functions: the response.
 Right now, we use an internal buffer to capture the response.
 Once we change this to support an out-parameter we are good.
 With the response in our hands we can now supply a function to parse the message for the random number.
+Since we do not know the index of the random number within the response, we have to dissect the message and look for the desired content.

 The following code extracts the number from the response.
-We will first get it, skip the last two characters and reverse go until we see a non-newline character.
+We will first skip the last two characters and reverse iterate characters until we see a non-newline character.
 Then we find the position of the first newline character.
 This should mark the number pretty well (we actually searched for the last line with content here).

 ```C
 int extractNumber(char* response) {